Help to live at home

 Maximising your income to help you live at home

-Our welfare benefits advice team can check you are claiming all the benefits you are entitled to and give you details about how to apply.
-You can contact them by emailing firstname.lastname@example.org or calling our benefits helpline, 11am-4.30pm, Monday to Friday, on 01629 531535.
+Our welfare benefits advice team can check you are claiming all the benefits you are entitled to and give you details about how to apply, email: firstname.lastname@example.org or tel: 01629 531535 from 11am to 4.30pm, Monday to Friday.

 Our health and wellbeing section has lots of practical advice about staying well for as long as possible.